 Just like Football, high turnover is bad for you and good for the other team.
 Investing in mutual funds and exchange-traded funds (ETF’s) with high turnover ratios involves paying a substantial amount in transaction fees and other costs.
 This means these investments are at a performance disadvantage, and they could cost you money in other ways.

-Turnover ratio is the gross proceeds from all sales in an investment portfolio or investment fund, divided by the total assets in the exchange traded fund or mutual fund.
+Turnover ratio is the gross proceeds from all sales in an investment portfolio or investment fund, divided by the total assets in the exchange-traded fund or mutual fund.

 So, at what point is a fund considered to have a high turnover ratio?

-By percentage, turnover ratios can range from the low double digits to 100% or greater.
+By percentage, turnover ratios can range from the low double digits to 100% or higher.
 There is no magic line at which a fund is declared to be high turnover, but low ratios like 30% are considered low turnover, while high turnover funds approach 100% and beyond, indicating that the typical holding is being turned over at least once per year.
 That will bring all of the negatives in the last section into the picture.

 There are three primary reasons an investor should be concerned with high turnover ratios in some funds:

 High Transaction Fees

 The more a fund trades, the more you’re being charged in transaction fees.
 Though it may represent a small percentage of the fund — one percent or less — that slight reduction each year cuts into your return, especially in the long-term.
 A one percent difference in transaction fees can add up.